Frequently Asked Questions

 ☥) Help can you translate XYZ into Ancient Egyptian, or can you translate something for me?

 The short answer is no. I do not have the time to take commissions currently and translating can be very time consuming which can end up being very costly.
 If it is something very short maybe, but the answer most likely will still be no. You could always spend years learning the language yourself and translate it yourself.
-If It was a word you dreamed about hearing then absolutely not, becuase without the hieroglyphics which I doubt your dream had in it, it is pointless based off of sounds alone to try and figure it out.
+If It was a word you dreamed about hearing then absolutely not, becuase without the hieroglyphics which I doubt your dream had in it.
+It is pointless to try and translate "random words" based off of sounds alone to try and figure it out, it's impossible and most likely your dream was just that a dream.
+Please read Can you interpret my "Ancient Egyptian" dream, or tell me what the Gods said to me? more info.

 ☥) Is it really true that they have cracked the Language of Ancient Egypt and we can read it?

 The short answer is yes, they have, and yes we really know what all those hieroglyphics say.
 Do not be fooled by people who say we have never cracked the language!
 This cannot be further from the truth.
+Those people are uneducated and are trying to sell you something.
+Like they are the only one who know how the language is spoken because the "Gods" told them.
+This is garbage.
+The Ancient Egyptian language isn't some weird secrete that no one can figure out.
+It's been understood for over a 100 years now.
 Please research the Rosetta Stone and how it was cracked and what languages they used to crack it.
 More on cracking the language with the Rosetta Stone Link here.
-Also look into the Coptic language it is the last evolutionary step of Ancient Egyptian and it is still spoken today.
+Also look into the Coptic language it is the last evolutionary step of Ancient Egyptian language and it is still spoken today.

 ☥) I heard there is no way to know how the Egyptian Language is pronounced, is that true?

-This is utter nonsense.
-Do we know exactly how it was pronounced through all its stages?
-No, but we have a pretty good idea on how it was pronounced in Late Kingdom and even some Middle Kingdom and before.
-Coptic is the final evolutionary set of the language and is a hybrid of both Late Kingdom/ Demotic Egyptian and Greek.
+This is nonsense.
+Do we know exactly how it was pronounced through all its stages, no, but we have a pretty good idea on how it was pronounced in Late Kingdom and even some Middle Kingdom and before.
+The Coptic language is the final evolutionary step of the language and is a hybrid of both Late Kingdom/ Demotic Egyptian and Greek.
 Coptic is still spoken to this day although the accent is somewhat debatable with all the different dialects.
 But that is a whole other subject unto itself.
 It's more a debate of inflection and accent.
-Coptic however is not Egyptian it's a hybrid after all.
-So we do have a fairly good idea how names and places were pronounced using things like the Rosetta Stone and any word that was carried over or written in another language used at the time.
-However that does not cover the whole language nor the language that was spoken for thousands of years and how it evolved over time.
-Do we know how to speak it well we know how to pronounce a good amount of words the rest would be educated guess based off info we have.
-For more info please visit How do you pronounce Ancient Egyptian?
+Coptic however is not Ancient Egyptian, it's a hybrid, so keep that in mind.
+Also understand that Egypt traded and spoke with many countries and cultures over the thousands of years, so we also have correspondences back and forth in both Ancient Egyptian and the other person's native language, which means we have some understanding how a culture at the time would have interpreted words such as the God's names in their own language and many times that language is not a dead one or we have a fairly good understanding on how the other language is spoken such as Akkadian, Meroitic and Greek.
+We do have a fairly good idea how names and places were pronounced using things like the Rosetta Stone and any word that was carried over or written in another language used at the time.
+However that does not cover the whole language nor a language that was spoken for thousands of years and how it evolved over time.
+Do have a working understanding on how to speak it, we know how to pronounce a good amount of the words, the rest would be an educated guess based off of the info we have.
+For more info please visit the question How do you pronounce Ancient Egyptian?
 Hopefully one day we will find a teaching papyrus with multiple languages and finally put an end to all the fighting, but until then.
-Please refer to the Etymology page for more info as well.
-There is some scholars that did a deep dive into the Etymology of the language such as Antonio Loprieno, Jaroslav Černý, but be careful if you go further with studding the Etymology of the language, there is a lot of people online especially, who claim they know how to pronounce the language, but have ever studied any historically except scholars nor have a degree in the language.
-Some if you dig a little deeper, claim the Gods or the ancestors told them how to pronounce the langue.
-Always look into known scholars with degrees.
+Please refer to the Etymology page for more info as well and the language reconstruction going on.
+There is some scholars that did a deep dive into the Etymology of the language such as Antonio Loprieno, Jaroslav Černý, but be careful if you go further with studding the Etymology of the language, there is a lot of people, online especially, who claim they know how to pronounce the language, but have ever studied any historically accepted scholars nor have a degree in the language.
+Some, if you dig a little deeper, claim the Gods or the ancestors told them how to pronounce the language.
+Always look into known scholars with degrees or those who have studied them.
 This site is only dedicated to known educate published scholars, no personal opinions.

 ☥) How do you pronounce Ancient Egyptian?